kubernetes/enhancements/keps/sig-autoscaling/4951-configurable-hpa-tolerance/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-The feature can be disabled by restarting the `kube-controller-manager` with the feature gate set to `false`.
+The feature cannot be disabled: `tolerance` values set on HPAs are taken into account.

-Any `tolerance` values set on existing HPAs will be ignored by the `kube-controller-manager` and `kube-apiserver` when the feature gate is off.
+Users can remove `tolerance` fields to ensure the feature is not used.

 ###### What happens if we reenable the feature if it was previously rolled back?